Facebook Design Systems

 Measurable impact

-In collaboration with my manager, I leveraged Figma's Design Library analytics to collect data on the utilization rate of new components in the design system.
-Additionally, I calculated the time saved by eliminating the need for designers to recreate design assets.
+I leveraged Figma's Design Library analytics to collect data on the utilization rate of new components in the design system.
+Additionally, I worked with my team to calculate the resources saved by eliminating the need for designers to recreate design assets.
 This data-driven approach provided insights into the effectiveness and efficiency of the design system implementation.

 28%